 Khan-Dossos is a painter, and uses this medium and its history to ask fundamental questions about the ways in which we see, understand, and, crucially, represent the world around us.
 Her work suggests that contrary to the mediatic impulses of the present, we must not rely upon, nor constantly reproduce, the figurative language of television, online media, videos, and the endlessly circulating images which shape our shared imagination of reality.
 Rather, she is invested in the discovery of a new language which better reflects the patterns and connections that underlie these images and their related experiences.

 Her work often responds to a sense of place, and increasingly takes the form of murals and site-specific installations.
-In Athens, this has manifested as room-size installations at the Benaki Museum of Islamic Art animating the city’s complex history and identity between East and West (‘Imagine a Palm Tree’, 2016), and at the Victoria Square Project social space, where ‘Freedom and Equality, or Death’ (2017) proposes a new national flag.
-Also in 2017, the vast outdoor mural ‘Echo Chamber’ in Eindhoven reflected on the depiction of European converts to radical Islam, while ‘A Year Without Movement’, a series of paintings on the walls of London’s historical House of Saint Barnabas exposed the connections between representation, standardization, and control.
+At SALT in Istanbul, Scenes From A Pre-Crime (2018) cover over 200 square metres of walls over three floors.
+In Athens, this has manifested as room-size installations at the Benaki Museum of Islamic Art animating the city’s complex history and identity between East and West in Imagine a Palm Tree, 2016, and at the Victoria Square Project social space, where Freedom and Equality, or Death (2017) proposes a new national flag.
+Also in 2017, the vast outdoor mural Echo Chamber in The Van Abbemuseum reflected on the depiction of European converts to radical Islam, while A Year Without Movement, a series of paintings on the walls of London’s historical House of Saint Barnabas exposed the connections between representation, standardisation, and control.

 Her work frequently emphasizes the contrast between the timeless and the ephemeral, whether in the painting over of temporary murals, her own effacement of underlying works in ongoing series where each iteration is applied over the last, or her choices of material, from traditional icon boards to cardboard and found wood, and the balancing of classical training and technique with a constant reappraisal and critique of the contemporary.

 Khan-Dossos studied History of Art at Cambridge University, Arabic at Kuwait University, Islamic Art at the Prince’s School of Traditional Art in London, and holds an MA in Fine Art from Chelsea College of Art & Design, London.
 In 2014/2015, she was a participant at the Van Eyck Academie in Maastricht (NL).
-She has exhibited and worked with various institutions, including Showroom (London), The 4th Istanbul Design Biennial, SALT (Istanbul), The Van Abbemuseum (Eindhoven) Witte de With (Rotterdam), The Delfina Foundation (London), The Museum of Islamic Art (Doha), The Library of Amiens (Amiens), Leighton House Museum (London), The Benaki Museum of Islamic Art (Athens) and the A.M.
+She has exhibited and worked with various institutions, including Showroom (London), Z33 (Hasselt), The 4th Istanbul Design Biennial, SALT (Istanbul), The Van Abbemuseum (Eindhoven) Witte de With (Rotterdam), The Delfina Foundation (London), The Museum of Islamic Art (Doha), Leighton House Museum (London), The Benaki Museum of Islamic Art (Athens) and the A.M.
 Qattan Foundation (Ramallah).
 She has published work in The White Review and The Happy Hypocrite (Volume 8: Fresh Hell).